iwasahighwayman/my-elusive-whale/README.md

   - With no PIC tuning it will produce the same LED string waveform at 1 milliamp
   - The PIC16F15313 additionally contains a "Complementary Waveform Generator (CWG)" peripheral which can produce the same LED string waveform, including the momentary "dead band" between alternating high-low H-Bridge / Push-Pull transitions to ensure no power rail shorts, with no actual CPU execution beyond the intial CWG configuration then turning the CWG on and off during timed darkness and daylight
 - The XIAO has an Industrial operating temperature range of -40'C to +85'C, and the PICs additionally have an Extended operation temperature range of -40'C to +125'C
+  - In Fahrenheit this is:
+    - Industrial: -40'F to 185'F
+    - Extended: -40'F to 257'F
+  - This is an improvement over the Seeed Studio XIAO RP2040 which is low-end operating temperature rated to -20'C / -4'F

 The PIC16F* 5-Volt devices have a maximum VDD supply voltage of 6.5 volts, with I/O pins able to source/sink up to 25 milliamps.